Contact us today for your Free Quote

 6. Spend on Experiences, Not Things

-One of the most exciting shifts in consumer behaviour this year is the preference for experiences over material goods.
-Research shows that spending on experiences—such as travel, classes, or events—provides more long-term happiness and has a smaller environmental footprint.
+A major shift in consumer mindset for 2025: experiences over stuff.
+According to recent data, people are increasingly valuing wellbeing, travel, and events over material goods.
+Research shows that spending on experiences provides more long-term happiness and has a smaller environmental footprint.

 Instead of splurging on another gadget, consider gifting yourself or loved ones a memorable experience, like a cooking workshop, concert tickets, or an annual museum membership.